AqwamCreates/DataPredict-Neural/docs/Tutorials/UsingPoolingBlocksAndConvolutionBlocks.md

 ## The Convolution Blocks

-The convolution blocks generally behaves the same as the pooling blocks except for one major difference.
+The convolution blocks generally behaves the same as the pooling blocks.
+However, the difference is that the convolution blocks will change the number of channels.